Devi-Muna/CloudSlash/README.md

 ![Platform](https://img.shields.io/badge/platform-Mac%20%7C%20Linux%20%7C%20Windows-lightgrey)
 ![Version](https://img.shields.io/badge/version-v1.0.3-brightgreen)

-## Open Source & Commercial
+## Open Source & Commercial (Dual Licensed)

-CloudSlash is **Open Source** (AGPLv3).
-We believe in transparent security.
+CloudSlash is **Open Source** (AGPLv3) to guarantee transparency and community freedom.

-- **Community Edition:** Free to use personally.
-Audit your own infrastructure.
-[Contribute on GitHub](CONTRIBUTING.md).
+- **Community Edition (AGPLv3):** Free for personal use, audit, and contribution.
+If you modify the source and distribute it (even internally within a large org), you may be required to share your changes.
-- **Commercial License:** Unlocks automated reporting, Terraform remediation generation, and commercial support.
-[Get a License](https://cloudslash.pages.dev).
+- **Commercial License (Standard):** Unlocks automated reporting, Terraform remediation, and support.
+Usage does not trigger copyleft provisions when used as an internal tool.
+- **Enterprise License (AGPL Exception):** For organizations (e.g., Banks, Fintech) requiring **Indemnification** and a total exemption from AGPL.
+This license allows you to embed CloudSlash source code into proprietary, closed-source banking platforms.

-> **Fair Use Check:** Yes, a developer could manually edit the source code to remove the license checks. **Let them.** If you are a student or hobbyist who cannot afford a license, you have our permission to modify the source for personal use.
-If you are using this commercially to save your company money, please buy a license to support development.
+> **Fair Use Check:** Yes, a developer could manually edit the source code for personal learning. **Let them.** This "Open Core" model sustains the project.

 ## Core Capabilities